9 CREATIVE WAYS TO SAVE

 1. PUT YOUR SAVINGS ON AUTOPILOT

 Saving is easy when you don’t even need to think about it, right?
-One simple way we can help is through automatic transfers to your savings.
-So, for example, we could help you set it up to send $100 from your chequing to your savings account each month.
-That way, it’s out of sight, out of mind…and after no time you’ll have a nice little nest egg.
+One simple way we can help is through automatic transfers to your savings account.
+For example, we could help you set it up to send funds from your chequing to your savings account each month.
+That way, it’s out of sight, out of mind…and after no time you’ll have more savings than you anticpated.

 2. DISTINGUISH WANTS FROM NEEDS

 Next time you’re going to buy something, ask yourself if it’s really essential.
 Will it improve your life over the long term?
-Will the world come to an end if you don’t get it?
 Impulse buys like that $7 mocha-half-café-double-shot-frappuccino can really add up.
-If you’re serious about saving, you may have to make a few sacrifices.
+If you’re serious about saving, you may have to make some changes in your daily spending.

 3. SAVE YOUR FIVES

-It’s a simple, trendy trick—just tuck away every $5 bill that enters your wallet at the end of the day.
+It’s a simple, trendy trick—just tuck away every $5 bill that enters your wallet.
 It’s a small enough amount that it shouldn’t make a significant impact day-to-day, but over the long term it can really add up.
 Once you’ve saved a little stack, drop it in your savings account and start earning interest.

 4. KNOWING IS HALF THE BATTLE